 If necessary, a third dose should be added to prevent sleep disturbance, so it should be administered before 6 in the evening.

-In geriatric patients, it is sufficient to administer only one tablet a day in the morning.
+It is sufficient to administer only one tablet a day in the morning in geriatric patients.

 It is common for patients to respond to Deanxit treatment quickly.

 Although if the maximum dose has been administered for a week without significant changes, suspension of treatment is likely recommended.

 Like most medications, the administration of Deanxit can cause adverse effects, although they do not occur in all patients.

 Side effects are rare and of low intensity, usually solved with continued treatment.

 But when the side effects are very intense or have a duration greater than days, you should inform the doctor.

 The most frequent side effects may include dizziness and tremors.